 A huge price to pay

 In the days following the Japanese surrender, scores of Japanese soldiers took their own lives, unable to live with the shame of being beaten in war, and nearly 100 American prisoners in Japanese custody were murdered outright.

 Although the officials of the island of Hong Kong dubbed the end of the war their “Liberation Day” from fascist forces, Hong Kong was simply handed back over to the British Royal Navy, once again becoming a British dependency.

 Over 77 years after the famous day, the only state in the United States to recognize V-J Day as an official holiday is Rhode Island, where it’s celebrated yearly on the second Monday in August.
 In the 70s it was renamed simply “Victory Day” to remove any implication that its celebration would be due in any part to gloating over the loss of Japanese lives.

 Why VJ Day is Important

-World War II was the deadliest conflict in human history.
-It involved 32 countries, and the casualty totals remain mind-boggling: upwards of 80 million people.
-The end of hostilities meant that war-weary people across the globe could exhale a collective sigh of relief.
+World War II was the deadliest conflict in human history, involving over two dozen countries, and the casualty totals remain mind-boggling: upwards of 80 million people killed in violent action.
+The end of hostilities meant that war-torn peoples and nations could exhale a collective sigh of relief.

-World War I was called "the war to end all wars."
-However, a century of near-continuous fighting, including World War II, Korea, Vietnam, and the Middle East, has unfortunately turned that phrase on its head.
-And yet the lessons of WWII can still remind us to seek peaceful resolutions, even if we often fail to abide by those lessons.
+As we mentioned, the First World War was called "the war to end all wars,” but in the century since then of near-continuous fighting, including World War II, Korea, Vietnam, and the Middle East operations, has unfortunately turned that phrase on its head.
+If anything though, the pervasiveness of armed conflict itself can help us appreciate the moments when our world is at relative calm and peace.